dy1z/docs/content/docs/development/tailwindcss.md

 },
 ```

-It's basically enabled _unless_ you run one of these commands:
+So CSS purging is enabled _unless_ you run one of these commands:

 - `maizzle serve`
 - `maizzle build`
 - `maizzle build local`

-As you can see, it scans all files inside your project's `src` folder for CSS selectors to be preserved;
+All files inside your project's `src` folder are scanned for CSS selectors to be preserved;
-`{raw: html}` is used when [compiling templates programmatically](/docs/nodejs/).
+`{raw: html}` is only used when [compiling templates programmatically](/docs/nodejs/).

 ### Configuring PurgeCSS